nesdoug/M8TE/Readme.txt

 Maps/Load to Selected Y* - first select a location in the tile map, then this will load a map starting at that row

-Maps/Load to Selected 7, Offset to Selected Tile* - First select a tile map location, then select a tile in the set, then choose this to load a map at the specific map row, and it will also change the tile numbers in the map you
+Maps/Load to Selected Y, Offset to Selected Tile* - First select a tile map location, then select a tile in the set, then choose this to load a map at the specific map row, and it will also change the tile numbers in the map you